ana-mariacretu/ana-mariacretu.github.io/_pages/about.md

 11/08/2022: Check out our <a href="https://cpg.doc.ic.ac.uk/blog/deephash-not-robust-to-detection-avoidance/">new blogpost </a> on the effectiveness of black-box evasion attacks against deep perceptual hashing models.

 11/08/2022: This week, I attended the USENIX Security '22 conference in Boston.
-I presented <a href="https://arxiv.org/abs/2106.09820"> my paper </a> on evaluating the robustness of perceptual hashing-based client-side scanning systems.
+I presented <a href="https://arxiv.org/abs/2106.09820">my paper</a> on evaluating the robustness of perceptual hashing-based client-side scanning systems.

  <img src="../images/usenix-talk.jpg" alt="Usenix Security talk" width="500" height="300">